 What are they?

-The Actor-Based Change Framework (ABC) is a participatory approach that was initially developed by Andrew Koleros (Drew) and published in 2018.
+The Actor-Based Change Framework (ABC) is a participatory approach that was initially developed by Andrew Koleros and published in 2018.
 It is an invaluable aid to developing a meaningful, evidence- and PEA-informed Useful Theory of Change (what is this?).
 While the initial paper reflects on a fairly nascent and academic model of it, I have been developing the idea into something broader and more accessible.
-Drew has recognised my Evaluation Team (ET) as being the foremost ABC practioners in the world, and in my role as Head of Evaluation, Drew and I are working on a practioner’s guide to ABC.
+Drew has recognised me as being one of the foremost ABC practioners in the world.
+Based on recent uses of it, Drew and I are working on a practioner’s guide to ABC.
 As soon as this is ready the references in this will be updated.

 ABC weaves together systems-thinking, complexity science, and behaviour change theory to help you map out the informal systems that give rise to the problem that your programme is aiming to address.
 While often a Cold Hose over programme plans, ABC ensures that you have actively understood the terrain within which your programme will operate and therefore accurately plot your hypothesis for change.
 It then becomes a powerful monitoring and evaluation tool that aids swift programme adaptation by holding a symbiotic relationship with your theory of change.